davenquinn/xenoliths/paper/revisions/reviewer-comments-Mar2018-v2/review-responses/Review-Responses.md

 who?
 A few dozen people interested in the precise origins of the mantle lithosphere beneath a sparsely populated part of of Southern California?)
+<span class='response fixed'>Agreed — but what's the world without a little
+self-aggrandizement?</span>

 </p>

 <p class='comment'>